 {"piano":{"sandbox":"false","aid":"u28R38WdMo","rid":"R7EKS5F","offerId":"OF3HQTHR122A","offerTemplateId":"OTQ347EHGCHM"}}

 • Have you taken on a new equestrian property?
 Or are you looking to give your stables a bit of a face lift?
-With winter on the horizon, now is the perfect time to get stuck in and renovate your yard.
 We spoke to the experts to get their advice on where to start…

 Converting an existing building

 “However, you will still need planning permission, even if you aren’t changing the exterior.
-Some points to consider when converting an existing barn include; the concrete floor, does this need relaying?
-Is there appropriate drainage?
+Some points to consider when converting an existing barn include: the concrete floor, does this need relaying?
+Is the drainage appropriate?
 Is there enough height?
 Will you need to house a tack room, wash bay or feed room within the same building?
 Is there adequate light and ventilation?

-“Employing the help of a professional, whether builder or stable expert is recommended, to ensure that you have considered all aspects involved with the conversion,” explains Lorelei.
+“Employing the help of a professional, whether builder or stable expert is recommended, to ensure that you have considered all aspects involved with the conversion,” says Lorelei.

 Make it airy

-Ventilation is key to keeping our horses healthy explains Neil Hancox, of Hancox Equestrian, so evaluating your ventilation and if you could improve it can be a god place to start.
+Ventilation is key to keeping our horses healthy explains Neil Hancox, of Hancox Equestrian, so evaluating your ventilation and whether you could improve it can be a good place to start.

 “Ventilation is the most crucial thing to consider before anything else,” advises Neil.
 “Your building needs to be a dry and airy environment.
 It should have a vented ridge to allow warm and stale air to escape.
 Our Hancox Barn includes a ventilated soffit to assist with air movement as well as a raised, ventilated roof ridge.
 Air needs to be able to enter a building, circulate and then exit.
 I always recommend front and back steel-framed windows to help with this, as not only do they offer more opportunities for air to flow in, they give the horse natural light and a choice of views which can help reduce stable vices.